Payroll Jobs

 All geographical areas in this release represent the residential address of the jobholder.

-• The largest decrease (-1.2%) was in the Northern Territory.
+• The largest increase (1.4%) was in Western Australia influenced by the state election.

 1. Refer to Change periods in the Key statistics section for detailed reference dates.